arbor-sim/arbor/doc/concepts/labels.rst

 .. label:: (distal-translate ls:locset distance:real)

-    The set of locations that correspond to moving each location in ``ls`` in the distal direction ``distance`` μm or to a terminal location, whichever is closest.
+    The set of locations that correspond to translating each location in ``ls`` in the distal direction ``distance`` μm or to a terminal location, whichever is closest.

-    The number of locations in the output is greater than or equal the number in the input, with multiple locations generated from input locations that are less than ``distance`` μm from fork points (see example below).
+    An input location will generate multiple output locations when it is translated past a fork point, with a new location for each child branch (see the example below).
+For this reason there is not a one-to-one correspondance between locations in the input and output sets, so the results are sorted and duplicates are removed.

     .. figure:: ../gen-images/distal_translate_label.svg
       :width: 600